March 18: Joan has a repairman in her apartment to repair her stove.

-March 24: Joan telephones Carl Johnes to thank him for a small gift he had sent Joan for her birthday.
+March 24: Joan telephones Carl Johnes to thank him for a small gift he had sent her for her birthday.
 (Source: "Crawford: The Last Years")

 Late April: Carl Johnes telephone Joan, and finds her voice "unrecognizable".
-Joan tells Johnes she doesn't watch television anymore, preferring to go to bed early and read her Bible.
+She tells Johnes that she doesn't watch television anymore, preferring to go to bed early and read her Bible.
 (Source: "Crawford: The Last Years")

-May 4: Joan telephones interior decorator, Carleton Varney, and inquires about sending out two bedside tables to be relaminated, and questions how long it would take to be completed and returned.
+May 4: Joan telephones her interior decorator, Carleton Varney, and inquires about sending out two bedside tables to be relaminated, and asks how long it would take to be completed and returned.
 (Source: Carleton Varney)

 May 6: Joan gives her pet Shih Tzu, Princess Lotus Blossom to Zora Papich, the sister of Joan's caregiver and friend, Darinka Papich.
 (Source: Carleton Varney)

 May 8: (Mother's Day) Joan receives flowers from Christina and is telephoned by daughters, Cathy and Cindy.

 Cathy reports that Joan sounded "tired" during the telephone call.
 This is the last time Cathy talks to Joan.

 Joan attends to some correspondence, which includes dictating three letters to Darinka Papich, one of which is to an aspiring model, and returning a script to a writer on Staten Island which had been previously sent to Joan for her consideration.
 (Source: Carleton Varney)

 May 9: Darinka Papich stays with Joan for the entire day and night.
 (Source: Darinka Papich/Carleton Varney)